-By restoring full voting rights to ex-felons who have completed the entirety of their sentence, we’ll increase their engagement with society.
+America’s criminal justice system should be built around the idea of rehabilitation whenever possible - that means during the incarceration period and after.
+By restoring full voting rights to felons during incarceration, who have not deprived someone else of their right to vote, and ex-felons who have completed the entirety of their sentence, we’ll increase their engagement with society.
 This will improve their lives drastically, for obvious reasons.
 It will also make the rest of us safer, as some studies have shown that ex-felons who vote are half as likely to reoffend.
 By giving these individuals a larger stake in society, we make our entire country stronger.

 Problems to be Solved

 - checkMillions of Americans are not allowed to vote because of a prior conviction, making them less engaged with society.

 - If you’ve paid your debt to society, you ought to be able to vote.
 This is particularly true given the hodgepodge of different treatment in different states.
 Voters are less likely to reoffend, which is only one reason we should be pushing for it.

 - checkHelp to reintegrate those convicted of felonies into society

 - checkExpand voting rights

-As President, I will...
+As President I will...

 - Restore voting rights to individuals convicted of felonies and prohibit states from denying ex-felons the right to vote.